optimizacija/advent-of-code-2021/README.md

 # Contact

 I started looking into branching off from Typescript development into Rust programming.
-I am a lifelong learner and diving into the unknown is my one true passion.
-Socrates once said,

-*"Education is the kindling of a flame, not the filling of a vessel"*.

 If you are hiring, feel free to contact me on [Linkedin](https://www.linkedin.com/in/jan-male%C5%A1-49013616a/).